tchasinga/mymanager/README.md

 ```

-> Run the following commande
+> Run the following frontend for frontend

 > For frontend side access...